jjclark1982/bitburner-scripts/hive/README.md

 The system is controlled through a `ThreadPool` which communicates with `Worker` processes through a [Netscript Port](https://bitburner.readthedocs.io/en/latest/netscript/netscriptmisc.html#netscript-ports).
 The processes can connect to each other after being launched in any order, including reloading from save.

-An application can dispatch tasks to the `ThreadPool` and it will launch an appropriate size `Worker` on any available Server, or assign the task to an already running `Worker`.
+An application can dispatch tasks to the `ThreadPool` and it will launch an appropriate size `Worker` on any available server, or assign the task to an already running `Worker`.

 ![hvmind](system-diagram.svg)